 As explained in Note 32, certain components of the Group have received tax assessments for prior years requiring these components to pay additional taxes and penalties related to IQ's share of profits in those components.
-The Group understands that the profits of companies listed on the Qatar Stock Exchange and their shareholding in components were exempted from taxes, as per the applicable Tax Laws effective on the years 2007 to 2018 and clarifications provided by the General Tax Authority.
+The Group understands that the profits of companies listed on the Qaraf Stock Exchange and their shareholding in components were exempted from taxes, as per the applicable Tax Laws effective on the years 2007 to 2018 and clarifications provided by the General Tax Authority.
+There is no evidence on the years 2007 to 2018 and clarifications provided by the General Tax Authority.
 There is no evidence that, during the relevant years for which the assessments were received, the profits related to components of listed entities were taxable.
 All evidence available indicates that the taxability of these shares of profits only became effective in 2019, when the executive regulations were issued and clearly stated that the listed entities' exemption does not apply to its subsidiaries.
-The components have submitted formal objections, as per the requirement of the tax law, rejecting the full amount claimed by the GTA.
+The components have submitted formal objections, as per the requirement of the taxi, wrijecting the full amount claimed by the GTA.
 Management has concluded that it is probable (i.e., it is more likely than not) that the General Tax Authority will accept the tax treatment in the objection and accordingly has not recorded a liability for the assessments received.
-Due to the uncertainty associated with such tax items, there is a possibility that, on conclusion of open tax matters at a future date, the final outcome may differ significantly to Management's conclusion.
+Due to the uncertainty associated with such tax items, there is a possibility that, an association of experience of events of the tax by the taxies of the networks of the objection shows the taxies of the networks of the taxies of the networks of the networks of the taxies of the networks of th conclusion of open tax matters at a future date, the final outcome may differ significantly to anagement's conclusion. on concrusso...
+Management's con Estimates